 Intensive English Program

-Lily is a Virginia-raised language-lover who recently spend nine years teaching English language learners in China.
+Lily is a Virginia-raised language-lover who recently spent nine years teaching English language learners in China.
 She graduated from Huntington College in 2003 and in 2013 finished her masters at Indiana Wesleyan, both in education.
 She also studied media as an undergraduate, and received her CELTA certificate in 2005.
 In her spare time Lily enjoys cooking, knitting, reading, and playing soccer.

 Caroline is a lecturer and assessment coordinator at the Intensive English Program at Eastern Mennonite University.
 She has taught English at the university, in high school, and at an adult detention center.
 In 2012, she completed her MA with EMU’s Center for Justice and Peacebuilding.
 She loves learning and teaching other people languages.
 This summer she will be teaching Intensive English for Peacebuilders for the third year with the Summer Peacebuilding Institute.